ElzeroWebSchool/JavaScript_Bootcamp/README.md

 ### Functions

 - [x] Function Intro And Basic Usage
-- [ ] Function Advanced Example And Practice
+- [x] Function Advanced Example And Practice
 - [ ] Function Return Statement And Use Cases
-- [ ] Advanced Functions Training
+- [ ] Function More Practice
 - [ ] Self Invoked Function
 - [ ] Local And Global Scope
 - [ ] This Keyword